VioleD25th/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions - Adds execution permission to current directory and subdirectories but leaves files unchanged

 12-directory_permissions - make a directory my_dir with permissions 755

+13-change_group - change group owner to school for file hello